Package insert / prescribing information

-After attainment of steady state following 4 days of oral administration of levocarnitine tablets (1980 mg q12h) or oral solution (2000 mg q12h) to 15 healthy male volunteers, the mean urinary excretion of levocarnitine during a single dosing interval (12h) was about 9% of the orally administered dose (uncorrected for endogenous urinary excretion).
+After attainment of steady state following 4 days of oral administration of levocarnitine tablets (1,980 mg q12h) or oral solution (2,000 mg q12h) to 15 healthy male volunteers, the mean urinary excretion of levocarnitine during a single dosing interval (12h) was about 9% of the orally administered dose (uncorrected for endogenous urinary excretion).

-Levocarnitine is indicated in the treatment of primary systemic carnitine deficiency.
+Levocarnitine Oral Solution is indicated in the treatment of primary systemic carnitine deficiency.
 In the reported cases, the clinical presentation consisted of recurrent episodes of Reye-like encephalopathy, hypoketotic hypoglycemia, and/or cardiomyopathy.
 Associated symptoms included hypotonia, muscle weakness and failure to thrive.
-A diagnosis of primary carnitine deficiency requires that serum, red cell and/or tissue carnitine levels be low and that the patient does not have a primary defect in fatty acid or organic acid oxidation (see Clinical Pharmacology).
+A diagnosis of primary carnitine deficiency requires that serum, red cell and/or tissue carnitine levels be low and that the patient does not have a primary defect in fatty acid or organic acid oxidation (see CLINICAL PHARMACOLOGY).
 In some patients, particularly those presenting with cardiomyopathy, carnitine supplementation rapidly alleviated signs and symptoms.
 Treatment should include, in addition to carnitine, supportive and other therapy as indicated by the condition of the patient.

-Levocarnitine is also indicated for acute and chronic treatment of patients with an inborn error of metabolism which results in a secondary carnitine deficiency.
+Levocarnitine Oral Solution is also indicated for the acute and chronic treatment of patients with an inborn error of metabolism which results in a secondary carnitine deficiency.

 Not for parenteral use.

-The safety and efficacy of oral levocarnitine has not been evaluated in patients with renal insufficiency.
+The safety and efficacy of oral levocarnitine have not been evaluated in patients with renal insufficiency.
 Chronic administration of high doses of oral levocarnitine in patients with severely compromised renal function or in ESRD patients on dialysis may result in accumulation of the potentially toxic metabolites, trimethylamine (TMA) and trimethylamine-N-oxide (TMAO), since these metabolites are normally excreted in the urine.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Mutagenecity tests performed in Salmonella typhimurium, Saccharomyces cerevisiae, and Schizosaccharomyces pombe indicate that levocarnitine is not mutagenic.
+Mutagenicity tests performed in Salmonella typhimurium, Saccharomyces cerevisiae, and Schizosaccharomyces pombe indicate that levocarnitine is not mutagenic.
 No long-term animal studies have been performed to evaluate the carcinogenic potential of levocarnitine.

 Reproductive studies have been performed in rats and rabbits at doses up to 3.8 times the human dose on the basis of surface area and have revealed no evidence of impaired fertility or harm to the fetus due to levocarnitine.
-There are, however, no adequate and well controlled studies in pregnant women.
+There are, however, no adequate and well-controlled studies in pregnant women.

 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.